Liberty County License Hearing Guide

 Hardship/Restricted License in Texas

-Even if your license is suspended, you may be able to obtain a restricted license, also known as an occupational license, in Texas.
-This allows you to drive for essential purposes, such as work, school, or medical appointments.
+Even if your license is suspended, you may be eligible for an occupational license in Texas, which allows you to drive for essential purposes.

 • Costs and Application Process: The application process involves filing a petition with the court, providing supporting documentation, and attending a hearing.
-There are associated court costs and attorney fees if you choose to hire a lawyer.
+There are court fees associated with the application.

-• IID Requirement: Depending on the circumstances of your DUI arrest and your prior record, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.
+• IID Requirement: Depending on the circumstances of your case, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of the occupational license.

 Getting Your License Back